How to Become a Registered Dental Assistant - RDA (AMT)

 Search For Schools

-When people think of jobs related to healthcare, the first words that come to mind are usually “doctor” and “nurse.”
+When people think of healthcare-related jobs, the first words that come to mind are usually “doctor” and “nurse.”
 Statistics from the Association of Schools of Allied Health Professions paint a more realistic picture: more than 60 percent of the U.S. healthcare workforce comprises allied health professions.
 People in these non-nurse and non-physician allied health roles include positions such as dental assistants, dental hygienists, and nutritionists who serve the wellness needs of their patients in providing diagnostic, evaluative, and preventive medical support in clinical settings.

-When considering the investment of time and money, a career in dental assisting requires, it is natural to ask what the future looks like for this position?
+When considering the investment of time and money a career in dental assisting requires, it is natural to ask: what does the future looks like for this position?
 The news is positive for those considering the field of dental assisting.
-The U.S. Bureau of Labor Statistics (2021) projects an 11 percent growth rate from 2020 to 2030—a rate that is faster than the national average (8 percent).
+The U.S. Bureau of Labor Statistics (2022) projects an 8 percent growth rate from 2021 to 2031—a rate that is faster than the national average (5 percent).

 Dental assistants have numerous growth opportunities and can choose future careers in dental hygiene or specialized aspects of dentistry such as endodontics, orthodontics, oral surgery, and pediatric dentistry.
 Dental assisting is a rewarding career that is in demand.
 There are several growth opportunities, and it is a great choice for people desiring to work in a clinical setting in healthcare.

 These diagnostic practices are a diagnostic tool for detecting the leading causes of decreased immune functions.
 For example, evidence of periodontal disease and other oral infections can indicate more serious health problems that may have otherwise gone undetected.
-These findings, combined with a large aging population, are the two driving factors that can explain the nearly 37,000 dental assisting jobs that are projected to be added to the workforce by 2030 (BLS May 2020).
+These findings, combined with a large aging population, are the two driving factors that explain the 30,100 dental assistants projected to be added to the workforce by 2031 (BLS May 2022).